Kimberlee97/tp/docs/DeveloperGuide.md

 **MSS**

 1. User searches for client using find command with a partial name
-2. System retrieves and displays list of contacts containing partial query
+2. System retrieves and displays list of contacts containing partial query (case-insensitive))

+    Use case ends.

+**Use case: Search for contacts by tag**

+**MSS**

+1. User searches for contacts using find tag command with a tag keyword
+2. System retrieves and displays list of contacts whose tags contain the keyword/partial keyword

     Use case ends.